-Emotion Vs Logic
+Emotion Vs Logic and Reverse Mortgages

 Sources: Standby Reverse Mortgages A Risk Management Tool for Retirement by John Salter, Ph.D., CFP®, AIFA®; Shaun Pfeiffer; and Harold Evensky, CFP®, AIF®; The 6.0 Percent Rule, by Gerald C Wager, Ph.D.; Understanding the Line of Credit Growth for a Reverse Mortgage, by Wade D. Pfau, Ph.D., CFA

 So take a look into it.
 Have an open mind, and when you talk to one of our reverse mortgage planners, just set your emotions aside for a second.
 Set aside some of the things that you might have heard from your relatives, or people at work, or maybe an uneducated or uninformed professional.
-Then take a look at the facts, and things that have happened to make a true difference.
+Then take a look at the facts, and things that have happened to make a genuine difference.
 Retirement can be done in a very different way with Fairway Independent Mortgage Corporation.